 For larger businesses, using a TMC is effective, especially if they have frequent travellers and travel makes up a significant part of their operations.
-According to ITM, 48% of all corporate accommodation bookings made by FTSE top 100 companies are made by TMCs.
+According to ITM, 48 percent of all corporate accommodation bookings made by FTSE top 100 companies are made by TMCs.

 TMCs assist with common implementation of corporate travel policies and data retrieval.
 However, one size does not fit all and larger firms should not think outsourcing to a TMC will solve all its problems.

 Shifting travel infrastructure to a third party, for example, throws up one challenge: proper visibility over spend.
-The Aberdeen Group's 2012 T&E Expense Management report found 55% of organisations identified better visibility into overall travel spend as a key priority last year.
+The Aberdeen Group's 2012 T&E Expense Management report found 55 percent of organisations identified better visibility into overall travel spend as a key priority last year.

 One solution is to harness a Business Travel Account (BTA) to pay for travel, aligning it with data from the TMC.
 A BTA combines corporate travel spend into one single consolidated account, offering full visibility over expenses and the opportunity to improve efficiency.

 Typically, small firms undertake less business travel than their larger peers.
-In these cases, outsourcing to a TMC may not be necessary and it could be more cost-effective for a company to bring travel booking in-house.
+In these cases, outsourcing to a TMC may not be necessary and it could be more cost-effective for a Company to bring travel booking in-house.
 Automation brings lower costs for travel booking and expense report processing.
 Procuring travel online costs significantly less and has lower transaction costs than using a traditional travel agency for air, hotel, and car reservations.
-21% of respondents to Ascend Advisory's Corporate Travel Survey 2012 said they thought using the internet to find cheaper fares was 'essential'.
+Twenty one percent of respondents to Ascend Advisory's Corporate Travel Survey 2012 said they thought using the internet to find cheaper fares was 'essential'.

-Having a travel manager who is a direct company employee ensures they will adhere to corporate goals – which may not be priorities for a TMC.
-71% of travel buyers from large, medium and small-sized companies believe travel spend will be higher at their companies in 2017 versus today, according to the Association of Corporate Travel Executives’ 2012 Travel Management of Tomorrow report.
+Having a travel manager who is a direct Company employee ensures they will adhere to corporate goals – which may not be priorities for a TMC.
+Seventy one percent of travel buyers from large, medium and small-sized companies believe travel spend will be higher at their companies in 2017 versus today, according to the Association of Corporate Travel Executives’ 2012 Travel Management of Tomorrow report.
 As such, ensuring corporate travel is consolidated internally could be key in achieving business goals.

 In-house expense management can also be consolidated by a Corporate Card to bring additional reporting capabilities and enhance visibility into spend.

-According to the Aberdeen Group's 2012 T&E Expense Management: The Best-in-Class Pillars of Next-Generation Expense Management report, 78% of leading companies have Corporate Card and Expense Management integration in place.
+According to the Aberdeen Group's 2012 T&E Expense Management: The Best-in-Class Pillars of Next-Generation Expense Management report, 78 percent of leading companies have Corporate Card and Expense Management integration in place.

 Harnessing Expert Insight

-Companies looking to review their travel management infrastructure can also utilize expert insight from advisory teams and consultancies.
+Companies looking to review their travel management infrastructure can also utilise expert insight from advisory teams and consultancies.

 Often, this leads to a multi-platform approach that allows some expense processes to be kept in-house, while others are outsourced.
-In Asia Pacific, companies much prefer booking online (82%) to offline channels, according to the Accor Asia-Pacific Business Traveller Survey 2012.
-The majority of executives in the region (57%) book directly via a hotel's website, with a quarter booking through online travel agencies, the research found.
+In the Asia Pacific, companies much prefer booking online (82 percent) to offline channels, according to the Accor Asia-Pacific Business Traveller Survey 2012.
+The majority of executives in the region (57 percent) book directly via a hotel's website, with a quarter booking through online travel agencies, the research found.

-Whatever a company chooses, a Corporate Card or Business Travel Account can also be closely aligned with a travel expense management programme, helping a business make smarter decisions.
+Whatever a company chooses, a Corporate Card or Business Travel Account can also be closely aligned with a travel expense management program, helping a business make smarter decisions.